frisoft/ateam/README.md

 Your pull requests:
   - Somebody opened a conversation on your pull request.
 You need to reply or change the code.
   - Somebody asked explicit changes to your pull request.

+## Install

+`cargo install ateam`

+Create a GitHub API tocken and store it in the GITHUB_API_TOKEN env variable.
+You can also use a .env file.